 Routine dental cleanings and exams are important for your child to maintain good oral hygiene and prevent decay and disease.
 Your daily home care is also critical, but the professional cleanings remove mineralized plaque that can develop despite good brushing and flossing, particularly in areas that are difficult to reach.

-During the appointment, your child’s teeth will be polished and scaled to remove the plaque and tartar from the tooth surfaces.
+During the appointment, your child’s teeth will be polished to remove plaque (and scaled if necessary to remove tartar/calculus).
 He or she will get to pick a fun toothpaste flavor like cookie dough or bubble gum, and they will get to watch a kid-friendly movie overhead.

 In addition to the cleaning, your child will also receive a concentrated fluoride treatment to help their teeth stay strong.
-In babies and younger children, we paint on a fluoride varnish that tastes like sweet strawberries, and you will need to wait at least 8 hours before you brush your child’s teeth at home.
-For older children, we use a fluoride gel that comes in many flavors, and they will need to wait 30 minutes before they eat or drink anything.
+We us a paint on a fluoride varnish that tastes like sweet strawberries, and you will need to wait at least 6 hours before you brush your child’s teeth at home.

 The chewing surfaces of children’s teeth are the most susceptible to cavities with their deep pits and grooves.
 Sealants are applied to the tops of chewing surfaces of molar teeth and are highly effective in preventing tooth decay.
 The application process is simple and usually takes five or ten minutes.
 The teeth that will be sealed are thoroughly cleaned and dried, and then the chewing surfaces are roughened with an etching solution that helps the sealants adhere to the teeth.
 Next the sealant is “painted” onto the tooth and a special curing light bonds and hardens it.
 Sealants last for several years, and will be checked and touched up as necessary at your child’s future appointments.